 Pain relief is important to aid your recovery from surgery.
-This may be in the form of tablets, suppositories or injections.
 Once you are comfortable and have recovered safely from your anaesthetic, we will take you back to the ward.
 The ward staff will continue to monitor you and assess your pain relief.
 It is important that you report any pain you have as soon as you experience it.